STD Symptoms: What to Watch For

 Fatigue

-Could indicate: HIV, hepatitis, syphilis, herpes
+Could indicate: HIV, hepatitis, syphilis

 Swollen Lymph Nodes

-Could indicate: syphilis, HIV, herpes
+Could indicate: HIV, syphilis, herpes

 Skin Rash

-Could indicate: syphilis (secondary stage)
+Could indicate: secondary syphilis

 Jaundice